 shall first switch to the channel, by setting phyCurrentChannel and phyCurrentPage accordingly, and send a

-beacon request command (see 7.3.7).
+beacon request command (see 7.3.7) or an EBR (7.3.13), as indicated by macActiveScanRequestType.
 Upon successful transmission of the beacon request command, the device shall enable its receiver for at most [aBaseSuperframeDuration * (2n + 1)] symbols, where n is the value of the ScanDuration parameter.
 During this time, the device shall reject all nonbeacon frames and record the information contained in all unique beacons in a PAN descriptor structure (see Table 55 in 7.1.5.1.1).
 If a beacon frame is received when macAutoRequest is set to TRUE, the list of PAN descriptor structures shall be stored by the MAC sublayer until the scan is complete; at this time, the list shall be sent to the next higher layer in the PANDescriptorList parameter of the MLME-SCAN.confirm primitive.
 A device…

 After paragraph 8 add: